Why Understanding Betting Odds Matters

 ✔️ Breaking News – Player injuries, weather, or suspensions.

 Certain players or extreme weather can also impact the odds of a bet.
 If Luka Doncic is ruled out for the Lakers, the other team will be more likely to win.
-Also, if it’s snowing and windy in Buffalo, it should be expected that the total in the Bills’ game will drop since it is more likely that each team scores fewer points.
+Also, if it’s snowing and windy in Buffalo, it's expected that the total in the Bills’ game will drop, as it's more likely that each team scores fewer points.

 Example: If Patrick Mahomes is expected to miss a game for the Kansas City Chiefs, the moneyline and spread for the Chiefs will certainly change based on this news.